 top of page

-Anxiety is what we feel when we are worried, tense or afraid – particularly about things that are about to happen, or which we think could happen in the future.
-It can be used to as a word to explain frequently feeling overwhelmed.
+Anxiety is what we feel when we are worried, tense or afraid – particularly about things that are about to happen, or which we think/imagine could happen

 Image by Mark Fletcher-Brown